yohasebe/rsyntaxtree_web/readme.md

 **Changelog**

-- [December, 2022] Docker Hub image is available
+- [December, 2022] Docker Hub images are available
 - [December, 2022] Base Docker image is changed to Alpine
 - [November, 2022] Minified JS and CSS are included